|

 SVN repository online!
 All XML, ROMs, tools, spreadsheets go here!

-What is SVN?- SVN, or Subversion, is a version control system that allows a group of software developers and end-users to collaborate and share using a common code-base.
+SVN, or Subversion, is a version control system that allows a group of software developers and end-users to collaborate and share using a common code-base.
 It allows people to easily share and access new developments, and can also be used as a simple software archive.

-Why do we need SVN?- Currently, all the collective knowledge of EvoM is spread across different forums and threads.
+Currently, all the collective knowledge of EvoM is spread across different forums and threads.
 It's very difficult for a newcomer to learn the system, and to find all the intricate tools and developments that the community has to offer.
 SVN allows us to creating a central software archive, where people can add tools or spreadsheets or documents at will, and instantly share them with the community.

 It also allows the new development of software (particularly things like EcuFlash/EvoScan ROM & XML developments) to be centralized, making it much easier to combine our efforts and also much easier for end-users to access the new developments efficiently.